 No more need be said of this.
-Wikipedia has a decent concise article on Corporatism that will clarify proper usage of the term.
+Wikipedia has a decent concise article on Corporatism that will clarify proper use of the term.

 This confusion is not new.
 I remember when I was an undergraduate many years ago a student used the term "corporate state" in class, referring to some vague idea of a state in which business corporations run the show, and the professor, being an Oxford man, thought he was talking about Fascist corporatism.
 The confusion was soon resolved.
 But we are likely to see more of this now that the American education system has given up teaching history, philosophy, mathematics and so forth in favor of diversity studies and post-modernist literary criticism.

 I guess, if you want to define Bolshevism as "radical anti-capitalism".
 Seem like pretty impoverished definitions to me.